Wednesday, April 29, 2009

 So what does this mean?
 It means in my case that my wife, above all others, should benefit most from any and all of God's transforming work in my life.
 It means that those closest to me should most often see the image of God being formed in me.
 It means...well, you fill in the blanks for you.

 This is upside down from most church culture, isn't it?
-Most of the time, those who "minister" are judged on "anointing" (something every believer has!) or eloquence or the ability to persuade (coerce????) others.
-But real Kingdom living requires us to look deeper and live deeper.
+Most of the time, those who "minister" are judged on "anointing" (something every believer has!) or eloquence or the ability to persuade or impress others.
+But real Kingdom living requires us to look deeper and live more deeply.
 As I like to say, "Come live with me.
 Treat your spouse the way I treat mine.
-Treat the server at the restaurant the way I treat him/her.
+Treat the server the way I treat him/her.
 Treat those who can't hear what I am saying about them the way I treat them."
 You get the point.
 Not that I have perfected any of this, but may my life, far more than my words, be a constant challenge to live loved, surrendered and loving.

 Tom, one of Abba's little boys